tgalarneau/bms/README.md

 I have only tested and used with linux but this should be okay from any python and bluetooth ready computer within bluetooth range.
 I use the RaspberryPi zero W for 24/7 and proximity to device's bluetooth signal and feed its webserver to give access to any device on my lan.

 Influx also offers a free cloud version of their database which would give the ability to access the bms from anywhere via the internet.
 Haven't tried this yet.

+**UPDATE**

+Using my PiZero W, sometimes the Pi would slow down to where it was barely usable.
+Checking with HTOP could see that the cpu was at 100% and very heavy RAM use mainly due to Influxdb.
+So I found a better time series database - Victoria-Metrics.
+It is very fast with a better query language and uses only 20% of what Influxdb.
+The RAM usege is also about 60% less.

+All I had to do was swap Victoria=Metrics for Influxdb.
+Telegraf and Grafana stayed the same.
+Telegraf only required a different port.